 About Governor Mary Fallin

-Fallin is a graduate of Oklahoma State University.
-She is married to Wade Christensen, Oklahoma’s first “First Gentleman,” and the couple has six children between them.
+The governor is a graduate of Oklahoma State University.
+She is married to Wade Christensen, Oklahoma’s first “First Gentleman.”
+The couple has six children between them.

 Click here to download the official press photo of Governor Mary Fallin.